kharonsec/SecurityArc/docs/INSTALLATION.md

 # SecureArc Installation Guide

+This guide provides installation instructions for SecureArc on all supported platforms.
+For user documentation, see [User Guide](USER_GUIDE.md).

 ## Prerequisites: Installing Rust

 SecureArc is written in Rust, so you need to install the Rust toolchain first.